 Connection setup

-Signaling
+Signalling

-In the WebRTC design process, it was decided to „fully specify how to control the media plane, while leaving the signaling plane as much as possible to the application layer“ (Loreto & Romano 2014, p.
+In the WebRTC design process, it was decided to „fully specify how to control the media plane, while leaving the signalling plane as much as possible to the application layer“ (Loreto & Romano 2014, p.
 5).
 As a result, developers do not need to handle components like video and audio formats and encodings.
-They do, however, have to implement the signaling in order to set up a successful WebRTC connection themselves.
+They do, however, have to implement the signalling in order to set up a successful WebRTC connection themselves.
 In practice, this means that they have to use the right API methods in the right order (cf. Loreto & Romano 2014, p.
 5).

 NAT problem